 However, they also bring their names.
 All fourteen letters.
-The only anomaly to the entire scheme of things is my one Caucasian student, Christopher.
-Thank you, Christopher, I commend you for bringing me a name I can pronounce without effort.
-I am sorry to suggest that there is something wrong with the names held by the majority of students in this setting.
-But, really, I have had to initiate a novel way of addressing my kids.
+The only anomaly to the entire scheme of things is represented by the two third graders Jason & Christopher.
+Clearly, names as American as baseball…not to be confused with cricket.
+Christopher and Jason I am indebted to your parents for your names.
+I commend you for bringing me names I can pronounce without effort.
+I apologize that I may be misunderstood, that there is something wrong with the names held by the majority of students in this setting.
+Nothing wrong.
+But, really, I have had to initiate a novel way of addressing my students.
 I began to look to one boy and offer, “Young man…” To a girl, “Young lady…” With this approach in place I have been spared agonizing over the fourteen-letter name.
 I hate to butcher a person’s name.
 This technique of mine seemed to satisfy as the kids giggle whenever Sra.
 Wright (my name being considerably easier than theirs) speaks to each valuable member of the group.
 They are valuable.
 I love working with them.
 Some things just beg to be simplified.
 No one has complained.

 Just so long as they don’t resort to addressing me as, “Old lady”.